 Web of Science is a subscription based citation database of more than 12,000 journals and over 160,000 conference proceedings.
-Coverage includes science, social science, arts and humanities dating back to 1900.
+Coverage includes science, social science and arts and humanities dating back to 1900.
+Web of Science is a Thompson Reuters product.

 When using Web of Science you will only be able to gather or produce bibliometric data based on the content contained in Web of Science.
 Therefore you should never just rely on using Web of Science when gathering bibliometric data.
-See the "Alternatives to Web of Science" section below for more information on other tools you can use to gather bibliometric data.
+See the 'Alternatives to Web of Science' section below for more information on other tools you can use to gather bibliometric data.